-At Holmen Paper we are more than just experts on paper – we are also experts on how to achieve the perfect print and the best runnability using our paper.
+At Holmen Board and Paper we are more than just experts on paper – we are also experts on how to achieve the perfect print and the best runnability using our paper.
 Our Technical Support employees are ready to spring into action whenever you need help.

 When does Technical Support enter the picture?

 As a new customer, you may meet them in the pre-order stage if they are taking part in the technical discussion, providing recommendations on settings for pre-press and choice of inks, for example.
 They can also be present at test printings to check quality, which is useful if you have changed printer or want to try a new paper.
 When Holmen VIEW Matt was launched, representatives from Technical Support attended the test printings, and the same was true when we switched paper machine for some of our book paper.
 Each paper grade has its unique properties, which the printing firm needs to take into account.
-Printing on uncoated paper from Holmen Paper’s product range is quite different from printing on a glossier, coated paper.
+Printing on uncoated paper from our Holmen product range is quite different from printing on a glossier, coated paper.

 “I think the printing firms across Europe have become increasingly skilled at printing on our paper grades, but if they need our expertise, we’ll always be there,” says Jens Erkas, Technical Support Manager at the paper mill in Hallsta.